jabed-web-dev/gitdown-cli/README.md

-# gitdown
+# gitdown-cli

-Download directory and files from github repository
+Download folder and files from github repository

-See gitdown for the command-line github directory and files download.
+See gitdown for the command-line github single folder and files download.

 ## Install